pulkitaggarwl/github-actions/function-app-container/README.md

-# GitHub Action for the Azure Login
+# GitHub Action for deploying containers on Azure Function App

 ## Usage